RobbertH/robberth.github.io/_posts/projects/2016-03-29-visible-light-communication.markdown

 Theoretically, the only thing we would have to do is replace the LEDs used right now with lasers that the photoresistors can detect over such a large distance.
-But there is another problem: the signals won't be exactly synced, unless we power both arudinos on at the exact right time.
+But there is another problem: the signals won't be exactly synced, unless we power both arduinos on at the exact right time.
 For example, a problem that can occur now if we use two distinct arduinos is that one arduino starts sending, and the other starts receiving when the fourth bit already has been sent.
-That's we I will need to implement a preamble or something like that.
+That's why I will need to implement a preamble or something like that.
 This remains to be done.
 I already ordered the lasers, so I'll keep you guys up to date.